 KINDNESS...
 "Words to live by."
 Terry a la Berry

-Last winter we were recording A Bakers Dozen.
-Our friend Terry a la Berry the drummer for the past 40 years with The Arlo Guthrie Band, was on tour out west with the Band, and had kindly agreed to add his drum tracks when he returned from tour.
-It turned out he had less time off between tours so he decided to ask Abe Guthrie (Arlo’s son) to help him record his drum tracks to our songs during sound checks at various different cities throughout Canada and the Midwest.
-The results were impeccable as was the recording which he Drop Boxed to us a few weeks later (including the outtakes jokes and comments that Terry and Abe quipped back and forth between the stage and the soundboard that were hilarious) The fact that Terry was recording his tracks on stage added a wonderful new dimension to the record.
-We are so grateful for Terry and Abe’s kindness for recording the tracks in this unique and powerful manner.
-It gave the album a really “live” in the room feel, and added so much pizazz to A Bakers Dozen.
+A few years ago when we were recording A Bakers Dozen, our friend Terry a la Berry the drummer for The Arlo Guthrie Band, was on tour out west with the band and had agreed to add his drum tracks to a few of our songs when he returned from tour.
+It turned out he had less time off between tours, so he decided to ask Abe Guthrie (Arlo’s son) to help him record his drum tracks to our songs during sound checks at various different cities throughout Canada and the Midwest.
+The results were impeccable as was the recording which he drop-boxed to us a few weeks later (including the outtakes jokes and comments that Terry and Abe quipped back and forth between the stage and the soundboard that were hilarious) The fact that Terry was recording his tracks on stage added a wonderful new dimension to the record.
+We are so grateful to Terry and Abe’s kindness for recording the tracks in this unique and powerful manner.
+It gave the album a really “live” in-the-room feel and added so much pizazz to A Bakers Dozen.